kap8416/Evalencial/README.md

 This event is organized by the [Bioinformatics and Complex Networks Lab](https://portal.cinvestav.mx/ira/investigacion/directorio-de-investigacion/dra-maribel-hern225ndez-rosales) located at CINVESTAV Irapuato, Guanajuato.

-You can find a photographic record of our past retreat in our Twitter! [@BioinfoComplexN](https://twitter.com/BioinfoComplexN)
+You can find a photographic record of our past retreat in our X! [@BioinfoComplexN](https://twitter.com/BioinfoComplexN)

 # Location